RockiestSpy7/terraform-modules/s3/README.md

 <h1>S3 Module</h1>
-Terraform Module for creating a S3 bucket and uploading the Environment file into the bucket
+This Terraform module creates an S3 bucket in AWS and uploads a specified environment file from the local system to the bucket.

 <h3>Resources</h3>